 - Provide understandable reasons for our decisions.

-- Maintain positive and cooperative inter-agency relationships with the ATO and TPB.
+- Maintain cooperative relationships with the ATO and TPB.

 - Identify and share improvement opportunities, internally and also with the ATO and TPB, to ensure effective delivery.

-- Provide training and development to staff in order to maintain a specialist complaint handling team.
+- Provide training and development to staff in order to maintain a tax specialist complaints handling team.

 Deliverable 2 – Identify and prioritise areas of tax administration for improvement

-- Analyse data and feedback obtained from complaints and consultation to identify broader tax administration issues.
+- Analyse data and feedback obtained from complaints together with consultation with stakeholders to identify broader tax administration issues.

 - Allocate resources appropriately to priority areas.